zvector/fate/README.md

 <a name="procedure--examples" />
 ## Examples

-In the following exmaple, a procedure is constructed from both parallel and serial sets of asynchronous functions that return promises.
+In the following example, a procedure is constructed from both parallel and serial sets of asynchronous functions that return promises.
 Each function must execute in the order indicated by its specific `n` value for the procedure to complete successfully.
 Note in particular the timing sequence going from `fn(3)` to `fn(6)`, illustrating the consequences of nesting parallel and serial sets inside one another.

 	var Deferral = Fate.Deferral,
 	    Procedure = Fate.Procedure,